-BEFORE AND AFTER SCHOOLCARE - CAMP AUSTRALIA
+BEFORE AND AFTER SCHOOLCARE - CatholicCare

-Before and After School Care is provided by Camp Australia (children attending St Cecilia's Before and After School Care meet in the playground outside the office with Catholic Care Staff).
+Before and After School Care is provided by CatholicCare (children attending St Cecilia's Before and After School Care meet in the playground outside the office with CatholicCare Staff).

-Click here to find out more about Camp Australia's program at our school, including hours of operation and fees.
+Click here to find out more about CatholicCare program at our school, including hours of operation and fees.
 To attend care, you must register your child.
 Register now for free.